Security Engineer Salary USA 2026: Complete Compensation Guide

 Pay Ranges by Location: Security Engineer Salary Varies

-Security engineer salary varies dramatically depending on your geographic location.
-Tech hubs like California, Washington, and Massachusetts offer significantly higher security engineer compensation.
+Professional compensation varies dramatically depending on geographic location.
+Tech hubs like California, Washington, and Massachusetts offer significantly higher earning potential.
 Entry-level positions start around $95,000-$115,000 annually, while experienced professionals command $170,000-$210,000+.
-The cybersecurity field has explosive growth, making compensation one of the fastest-growing tech compensations.
+The cybersecurity field has explosive growth, making earning potential one of the fastest-growing tech compensations.

 National Average Security Engineer Salary: $120,000 – $155,000